 In North West Cameroon, communities are divided by conflict over land and water.
 Village Aid’s safe water project in Akum community will benefit over 1700 men, women and children and the livestock they rely on for their livelihoods.

 Charity information: Village Aid

 85% of people in Akum collect their drinking water from streams, rivers or unprotected wells.
-The existing water infrastructure is badly designed and not fit for purpose, leaving the community with no choice but to use unsafe and inadequate sources that are often polluted by livestock.
+These unsafe and inadequate sources are often polluted by livestock.
 This causes illness (cholera, typhoid and diarrhoea).
 In the dry season, women and girls walk for two and a half hours up to four times a day to collect water, so often the girls miss school.

 Our project will provide everyone in Akum community with clean and safe drinking water.
-With access to clean water, health is improved and girls can atend school instead of collecting water.
-Our innovative water project uses local resources to collect and store pure spring water, and pipe it directly to homes and settlements.
-We'll also form and train a local Water Management Committee who will provide maintainance, monitoring and income generation to ensure the work is permanent.
+With access to clean water, health is improved and girls can attend school instead of collecting water.
+Our innovative water project uses local resources to collect and store pure spring water and piped to taps near to homes and settlements.
+We'll also form and train a local Water Management Committee who will provide maintenance, monitoring and income generation to ensure the work is permanent.